 - Suppliers and customers are integral to the value stream.
 They must be treated as partners, based on a long-term foundation of trust.

 - Optimizing a component does not optimize the system in this case, either.
-And optimizing local teams or functional departments does not necessarily enhance the flow of value through the enterprise.
+Therefore optimizing local teams or functional departments does not enhance the flow of value through the enterprise.

-- Value crosses organizational boundaries.
-Accelerating its delivery requires eliminating silos or creating cross-functional organizations, such as Agile Release Trains (ARTs).
+- And as with physical systems, the value of system passes through its interfaces here too.
+Accelerating flow delivery requires eliminating silos and creating cross-functional organizations, such as Agile Release Trains (ARTs) and Solution Trains.

 Understand and Optimize the Full Value Stream